 IFRS 16, Leases, issued in January 2016, replaces IAS 17, Leases, and related Interpretations.
 IFRS 16 establishes the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract, i.e. the customer (lessee) and the supplier (lessor).
-IFRS 16 is effective for annual periods beginning on or after January 1, 2019, with early adoption permitted only if the Company also applies IFRS 15.
-Management is currently assessing the impact on the Company's interim financial statements along with the timing of adoption of IFRS 16.
+IFRS 16 requires a lessee to recognize a right-of-use asset representing its right to use the underlying leased asset and a corresponding lease liability representing its obligation to make lease payments for all leases.
+A lessee recognizes the related expense as depreciation on the right-of-use asset and interest on the lease liability.
+Short-term (less than 12 months) and low-value asset leases are exempt from these requirements.
+IFRS 16 may be implemented using a retrospective approach or a modified retrospective approach, which permits the use of certain practical expedients upon transition.
+The Company expects to use the modified retrospective method upon transition with no restatement of comparative financial information.
+Under this approach, the Company will recognize the cumulative effect of initially applying IFRS 16 as an adjustment to the opening balance of retained earnings at January 1, 2019.
+The Company will recognize a lease liability at the present value of the remaining lease payments discounted using the lease's incremental borrowing rate at January 1, 2019 and a right-of-use asset at its carrying amount as if IFRS 16 had been applied since the commencement date but discounted using the Company's incremental borrowing rate at January 1, 2019.
 Management expects that IFRS 16 will result in the following: a) an increase in assets and liabilities as fewer leases will be expensed as payments are made; b) an increase in depreciation expenses; and c) an increase in cash flow from operating activities as these lease payments will be recorded as financing outflows in the cash flow statements.

-IFRS 11, Joint Arrangements, and IAS 28, Investments in Associates and Joint Ventures establishes the criteria for accounting for joint ventures.
+Amendends to IFRS 11, Joint Arrangements, and IAS 28, Investments in Associates and Joint Ventures establishes the criteria for accounting for joint ventures.
 Investments in joint ventures are accounted for using the equity method.
 The equity method involves recording the initial investment at cost and subsequently adjusting the carrying value of the investment for the proportionate share of the profit or loss, other comprehensive income or loss and any other changes in the joint venture's net assets such as dividends.
-At each consolidated statement of financial position date, the Company will consider whether there is objective evidence of impairment in joint venture.
-If there is such evidence, the Company will determine the amount of impairment to record, if any, in relation to the joint venture.
-IFRS is effective for annual periods beginning on or after January 1, 2019.
+At each consolidated statement of financial position date, the Company will consider whether there is objective evidence that its investment in the joint venture is impaired.
+If there is such evidence of impairment, the Company will determine the amount of the impairment and a loss will be recorded in the consolidated statement of (loss) income.
+Amendments to IFRS 11 is effective for annual periods beginning on or after January 1, 2019.
+Management is currently assessing the impact of IFRS 11 on its consolidated financial statements.